 Building this inventory can be challenging, especially with the prevalence of shadow IT, where tools may be adopted without formal approval.
 Start with the obvious or widely visible tools in your environment and expand from there:

-This inventory not only provides a clear baseline of your current toolset but also highlights redundancies, underutilized tools, and areas of misalignment.
-It directly informs rationalization strategies, allowing you to prioritize tools that align with business goals while identifying those that are candidates for decommissioning or consolidation.
+This inventory provides a clear baseline of your current toolset and also highlights redundancies, underutilized tools, and areas of misalignment.
+This directly informs rationalization strategies, allowing you to prioritize tools that align with business goals and identify candidates for decommissioning or consolidation.

 Engage stakeholders to ensure your rationalization efforts align with business and operational goals.
 Stakeholder input helps identify the tools and capabilities that truly matter while highlighting gaps or redundancies.
 Key areas to focus on include: